Compare two cars

 Verdict

 Seat appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, the German car offers significantly better overall protection, taking the lead here.
-It all continues in the same direction, with Volkswagen being considerably quicker, thus putting more smile on driver's face.
+It all continues in the same direction, with Volkswagen outracing its opponent in any situation possible, making it better choice for boy racers.
 Fuel consumption is more or less the same.
-It's not difficult to say then that if I'd need to make a choice, it would definitely be the Volkswagen.
+All together, there's not much more to say, in this case I wouldn't even consider anything but Volkswagen.
 Anyway, that's the most objective conclusion I could've came up with and it's based solely on the information found on this website.
 Aspects such as design, practicality, brand value and driving experience are there for you to measure them out.
-Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, among more than 12.000 different ones in our database.
+Also, you could use the oportunity to find out which car, everything taken into account, would be the perfect choice for you in the eyes of the virtual adviser™, out of 12.000+ vehicles we currently have in our database.